NicolasImagawa/e-commerce-sales-pipeline/cloud/README.md

 ## Running the pipeline

 ### Configuring and running Terraform
-To run the pipeline, first adjust the configurations for each main.tf file.
-Afterwards, for each of them, run:
+To run the pipeline, first adjust the configurations for the main.tf file by creating variables.tf.
+Afterwards, run:
 ```
 terraform init
 ```